 Windows as a service the failure and Windows 11

 When Windows 10 was first released in 2015, we also heard the term for the first time Windows as a service.
-On June 24, the officially announced Windows 11 as the next generation of Windows.
-The new operating system will start rolling out to some users later this year.
+On June 24, Microsoft officially announced Windows 11 as the next generation of Windows.
+The new operating system will be released to some users later this year.

 Following the release of Windows 10, Microsoft has been running a Spring / Autumn Update program for feature updates and operating system development was aligned with Azure.
 But Microsoft's plan for Windows as a service probably did not go as expected.